DevCloudFE/ng-devui/devui/form/doc/api-en.md

       errorStrategy?: DValidationErrorStrategy; // error update policy.
 The default value is'dirty'.

-      message?: string | { [key: string]: string }; // Unified message.
+      message?: string | { [key: string]: string } | templateRef<any>; // Unified message.
 If no message is configured for a verification rule, the unified message is used.

       messageShowType?: 'popover' | 'text' | 'none'; // Automatic message display policy (currently, this policy takes effect only for a single form component). (displayed in the popover | d-form-item container | not displayed)